Hatch, Bedfordshire

 Hatch is a hamlet in the Central Bedfordshire district of Bedfordshire, England.

 It is located a little over a mile south-west of the market town of Sandy, and forms part of the Northill civil parish.
 Budna and Thorncote Green are located just to the west.

+Hatch is not recorded in the Domesday Book.
+The settlement's earliest known record is in 1232 under the name "la Hache".